libretro/docs/docs/guides/led-drivers.md

 ## Sysled driver
 The sysled driver will set the brightness of supported mainboard LEDs via filesystem entry `/sys/class/leds/led%d/brightness`.
 This entry is present typically on Raspberry Pi single board computers, where led0 is the green LED usually indicating MMC card activity, and led1 is the red LED.
 Note that these filesystem entries may be writable by root only, enable access with e.g. `sudo chmod a+w /sys/class/leds/led*/trigger /sys/class/leds/led*/brightness` before running RetroArch.
-This driver was added after RetroArch 1.14.0.
+This driver was added in RetroArch 1.15.0.

 #### Example: sysled driver with first led output from core assigned to led1, second to led0
     led_driver = "sysled"